mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/1-cluster-setup/SUTP-cluster-setup/README.md

-### PCZD-Setting up D2IQ-Konvoy cluster.
+### SUTP-Setting up D2IQ-Konvoy cluster.

 #### Description

-The Administrator should be able to use this job to configure konvoy cluster and check if it is healthy for carrying out e2e tests.
+The Administrator should be able to use this job to configure D2IQ-Konvoy cluster in vSphere based virtual machines and check if it is healthy for carrying out e2e tests.

 #### Prerequisites

-- The host machines should be created and have the dependent packages installed in all the machines.
+The host machines should be created and have the dependent packages installed in all the machines.

 #### Procedure